acetinkaya/Face-and-Emotion-Recognition-using-Deep-Learning-Based-on-Computer-Vision-Methods/README.md

 - **IEEE**: C. Akçelik Et Al. , "Face and emotion recognition using deep learning based on computer vision methods," New Trends in Mathematical Science , vol.9, no.1, pp.21-25, 2021

-- **APA**: Ozcan, I., Aydin, H., & Cetinkaya, A. (2022).
-Comparison of classification success rates of different machine learning algorithms in the diagnosis of breast cancer. *Asian Pacific Journal of Cancer Prevention: APJCP, 23*(10), 3287.
+- **APA**: Akçelik, C., Okatan, A., & Çetinkaya, A., (2021).
+Face and emotion recognition using deep learning based on computer vision methods.
+New Trends in Mathematical Science , vol.9, no.1, 21-25.

 - **MLA**: Ozcan, Irem, Hakan Aydin, and Ali Cetinkaya.
 "Comparison of Classification Success Rates of Different Machine Learning Algorithms in the Diagnosis of Breast Cancer." *Asian Pacific Journal of Cancer Prevention*, vol. 23, no. 10, 2022, pp. 3287-3297. doi: [10.31557/APJCP.2022.23.10.3287](https://doi.org/10.31557/APJCP.2022.23.10.3287).